July 2026

 Style & Capitalization Views

-Growth stocks’ valuations are relatively expensive, while fundamentals remain somewhat underwhelming, and rising energy costs could be a headwind.
+Growth stocks’ valuations are relatively expensive, while fundamentals remain somewhat underwhelming, and elevated energy costs pose a headwind.

-Rising global fiscal stimulus, particularly in Europe and Japan offer support.
-However, restricted energy supply could weigh on business and consumer sentiment.
+Rising fiscal stimulus, particularly in Europe and Japan offer support.
+However, elevated energy costs could weigh on consumer activity.

 Bonds